First Aid for Impact

 Find SOMETHING you can stomach in the beginning.
 Ideally liquid + calories (think smoothie, or protein drink).
 Make yourself drink.
 Or assign somebody to remind you to drink.

 Whenever you think of anything that needs to be done, write it on a sticky note.
 Put those on the fridge or another central location.
-Whenever anybody asks what they can
+Whenever anybody asks what they can do, refer them to the list.

 You Do You